 This drink is really very special.
 The homemade strawberry syrup flavours the milk so wonderfully.
 And the fresh strawberry pieces make it even better.
 Children go crazy for this refreshing treat, and I can't blame them because I do too.

 Why does Korean strawberry milk taste different?
 Because it's made with a delightful strawberry syrup and fresh strawberry pieces, rather than just strawberry flavouring.
 Simply put, there are no artificial flavours!

-Add the purée, sugar, and half the diced strawberries into a small pot and bring it to a boil.
-Continue to cook for two more minutes on medium-low.
+Add the purée, sugar, and half the diced strawberries into a small saucepan and bring it to a boil.
+Continue to cook for 2 more minutes on medium-low.

 Cool the strawberry syrup completely in the refrigerator.
 (If you don't completely cool the strawberry syrup before combining it with milk, you may cause the milk to curdle.)

-Split the cooled syrup between two glasses (this recipe makes two servings).
+Split the cooled syrup between 2 glasses (this recipe makes 2 servings).
 Use a spoon to swirl the syrup around in the glass to get some on the inner sides.

 Pour in the milk of your choice.
 I recommend using dairy, oat, or coconut milk.
-(Other milk substitutes seem to have too thin of a consistency to work well for this drink.)
+(Other milk substitutes seem to have too thin of a consistency to work well for Korean strawberry milk.)
 Top with whipped cream, if desired.
-Then split the remaining diced strawberry pieces between the two glasses.
+Then split the remaining diced strawberry pieces between the glasses.

 Korean strawberry milk is made with a delicious, homemade strawberry syrup, creamy milk, and pieces of fresh strawberry.
 This can be made dairy-free!
 Enjoy this popular Korean cafe treat at home.